mattdutson/website/projects.md

  * A geometric algorithm which recursively "bridges" the endpoints subject to path length constraints.
 This is the approach currently used by the synthetic fiber generator.
  * A more mathematically rigorous algorithm which samples uniformly from the set of n-step fixed-endpoint random walks.

-Here's a generated image with mostly straight fibers, but low alignment between fibers.
+Here's a generated image with mostly straight fibers, but low alignment between fibers:

 ![straight fibers](/assets/straight_fibers.png)

-This one has curly, aligned fibers.
+This one has curly, aligned fibers:

 ![curly fibers](/assets/curly_fibers.png)